mkouhpayeh/44.molesRepo/README.md

   #### How does it work
-  To get all tree data you can call Get method via this link => [main URL]/tree To create table Tree in postgreSQL see file named "DB_Script"
+  To get all tree data you can call Get method via this link => [main URL]/tree To create table Tree in postgreSQL see file named "DB_Script.txt"

   #### Challenges I ran into
   As I've just start to coding with Symfony framework and even in PHP, I encounter serveral chalanges